JoaquinPalacios/vite-graph-practice/README.md

 # Swellnet Graphs 🌊

-A high-performance React application for displaying comprehensive weather, tide, and surf data using Vite and Recharts.
+A high-performance React application for displaying comprehensive weather, tide, and surf data using Vite, D3 and Recharts.
 This application provides detailed visualizations for surfers and weather enthusiasts.

 ## Features